promo-zero-headerHong Kong incorporation

 An Exempted Company is a corporate body with shares and directors, while a Cayman LLC has members and a more flexible management structure similar to a partnership, without share capital.

-Is information about directors and shareholders publicly available?
+Is director and shareholder information publicly available?

 Can a Cayman Exempted Company trade within the Cayman Islands?